Vitolus/AI_Assignment2/report.md

 * `coef0`: This is the independent term in the kernel function.
 It is only significant in 'poly' and 'sigmoid'.

+There are several alternatives for hyperparameter tuning, but for binary classification problems, the most simple ones
+are:

+* **Grid search**: it is an exhaustive search over specified parameter values for an estimator.
+It is done by using the `GridSearchCV` class, which takes a dictionary that describes the parameters that could be tried on a model to train it.
+The grid search then trains the model with each combination of parameters and returns the best one.

+* **Random search**: it is an alternative to grid search.
+It is a technique where random combinations of the hyperparameters are used to find the best solution for the built model.
+It is done by using the `RandomizedSearchCV` class, which takes a dictionary that describes the parameters that could be tried on a model to train it.
+The random search then trains the model with a random combination of parameters and returns the best one.

 ### 3.1.1.
 Linear kernel

 #### 3.1.1.1.
 Formalization